2024 entry (view 2023 entry)

 The theatre course will allow you to develop your understanding and practical skills by exploring critical and historical frameworks alongside practical workshops.
 There are opportunities to engage with professional theatre-makers and our museum-accredited archive, the Theatre Collection.

 You will follow a structured language course in German, as well as explore the rich culture and history of German-speaking countries and communities, choosing from a range of units in literature, film, history, thought, politics, linguistics and visual culture.
 You will spend your third year abroad in a German-speaking country, extending your language skills and cultural knowledge.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 When you return to Bristol for your final year you will have the opportunity to undertake an independent practical or written research project and/or a work placement in the creative industries.